octoml/octoml-profile/README.md

 techniques, all from your development machine, using the same data and workflow used for training and experiment tracking, without tracing or exporting the model!

-With just a few lines of code change and  running the code locally, you instantly get performance feedback on your model's compute-intensive tensor operations
+Apply just a few code changes and run the code locally, and you instantly get performance feedback on your model's compute-intensive tensor operations